MouliAggarwal/Global-Earthquake-Analysis/README.md

 ### What it shows

-A comparison of earthquake occurrences across different continents.
+A comparison of earthquake occurrences across continents.

 ### Findings

 - Oceania recorded the highest number of earthquakes.
-- Asia and South America also experienced considerable seismic activity.
+- Asia and South America also experienced significant seismic activity.
 - Europe and Africa recorded comparatively fewer earthquake events.

 ### Insight

-The higher earthquake frequency in Oceania reflects its location within the Pacific Ring of Fire, one of the world's most active seismic zones.
+The higher earthquake frequency in Oceania reflects its location within the Pacific Ring of Fire, one of the world's most active seismic regions.

 ---